|

 Daniel rotated his staff as often as was operationally sensible.

 Nobody wanted to stay in cold storage forever.
-They didn't mind a
+A periodic

 26.

-Secretary Wexli recapped their brief statements and turned toward
+Secretary Wexli recapped their brief statements, including those of

 B'jhon, who nodded in reply.